Sony Model 8-301W Portable Television (1961)

 Urban Legend #2.
 Some people call this the first transistorized TV, but that's wrong, too.
 The Philco Safari was introduced in 1959, two years before this set.
 Like this one, the Safari uses two rectifier tubes in addition to many transistors.

 Urban Legend #3.
 Another mistaken claim is that the 8-301W was the first portable direct-view TV.
 (Direct view means you view the picture tube directly, rather than in a mirror as with the Safari.)
-Portable direct-view TVs were introduced in the 1940s by Hallicrafters, Sentinel, and others.
+Portable direct-view TVs were sold in the 1940s by Sentinel and other companies.

 A more truthful description of the 8-301W might be, "the first mostly-transistorized portable TV that Sony sold in the United States."